- Become a Member Today! It's Quick & Easy.

 The Trans-Alaska Pipeline System (TAPS)

 The Trans-Alaska Pipeline was built between 1975 and 1977 with the help of over 70,000 workers.
-Currently, TAPS is undergoing major repairs after portions of it were shutdown due to corrosion (July 2006).
 The Alyeska Pipeline Service Company oversees operation of the pipeline and still employs over 2,000 workers.
 Keep an eye on Alyeska's website for employment opportunities related to pipeline repairs.
 You can also go there to learn all about TAPS and how it was built.

 What The Future Holds For Oil In Alaska